 My peers told me I wasn’t alone.
 Other small nonprofit organization leaders had similar experiences.
 It wasn’t, “Ready!
 Aim!
 Fire!”
 It was, “Ready!
 Fire!
 Aim!”

 The Call of the Wild

-The truth about leadership in the nonprofit sector is it carries a burden to address the flaws or shortcomings that become apparent.
-When those things loom large, leaders can put themselves into a state of call-and-response with the things that need to be addressed.
+The truth about leadership in the nonprofit sector is it carries a burden to address the flaws or shortcomings of the organization that become apparent.
+When those things loom large, leaders will sometimes put themselves into a state of call-and-response with those challenges.
 It overwhelms.
 And that state can become their new normal.

-One of the things I ask leadership coaching clients is how much time they commit to reflection.
+One of the things I ask leadership coaching clients is how much time they spend in reflection.
 I’m almost always met with an incredulous look and horrified response of, “Why would I block out time in my calendar for that!?”

 My answer: I understand how easy it is to be lulled into a sense that the needs of the organization should always come first.
 I’ve spent weekends and vacations on things I put off because I was committed to my job.
 I believed that if I filled my calendar with work-related meetings and tasks, and sacrificed my weekends to move my organization forward, I would be wiser for the experience.